trustedanalytics/application-broker/README.md

 ```
 If parameter name is unique, namespace based on service instance name is optional.

+Additionally, using param no-application-name-change=true causes main application to use name and url directly provided instead of generating one with suffix.

 Now Application Broker has one service registered.
 When asked it responds with non-empty catalog.
 You can check by firing:
 ```
 curl -sL $APPLICATION_BROKER_ADDRESS/v2/catalog -X GET -u $AUTH_USER:$AUTH_PASS